mahadihasanbfs/kalbela-jobs/README.md

 # Kalbela Jobs - Frontend

+✔ navbar with logo animate and hero section with logo  ( done ) ✔ login and registration  ( done )

 This is the **frontend** repository for the **Kalbela Jobs User Panel** built with **Next.js**.

 ## 🏗 Project Structure